Communication and Media Studies 346

-Prerequisites: COMS 130 and COMS 273, or permission of instructor
+Prerequisites: COMS 130 or permission of the instructor

 Electronic Field Production is designed to familiarize students with video production in the field.
 Students practice single-camera production by producing news stories in cooperation with students in COMS 205: Beginning Reporting.
 Some students may also write and produce public service announcements and client video projects.
 This approach not only enables students to become competent in operating production equipment, but also to act as cooperative crewmembers and disciplined directors.